Review: Boutique Yarra Valley wine tour from Melbourne is a true treat

 However, what’s equally tempting is that in less than an hour you could be exploring the stunning Yarra Valley wine region, tasting world-class wines, meeting the winemakers, sampling fabulous gourmet cuisine, and getting to know the history of this magnificent region.

-If you decide to include the Yarra Valley on your Melbourne ‘to do’ list, you do have a chore or two on your hands — trying to choose which of the valley’s 80 cellar doors to visit, and deciding who pulls the short straw as designated driver.
+If you decide to include the Yarra Valley on your Melbourne to-do list, you do have a chore or two on your hands — trying to choose which of the Valley’s 80 cellar doors to visit, and deciding who pulls the short straw as designated driver.
 Alternatively, set your mode switch to ‘relax’ and climb on board with Winebus Winery Tours.
 Today I’m travelling on their boutique Yarra Valley wine tour from Melbourne.
-We’re off to discover wineries large and small, taste some of the valley’s best and most intriguing drops, enjoy a winery lunch, and possibly, we’re told, cross paths with a friendly kangaroo or two.
+We’re off to discover wineries large and small, taste some of the region’s best drops, enjoy a winery lunch, and possibly, we’re told, cross paths with a friendly kangaroo or two.

 I meet the bus at St Paul’s Cathedral, opposite Federation Square (there are a few other choices of pick-up location around the CBD).
 Ian is our driver and guide (and founder of the company) and he’s instantly likeable.
 Originally a farmer, he later spent time in France driving tours before launching his business in Australia, and it’s obvious that this is a passion as well as a job.
 I climb into the front seat of the comfortable minibus.
 Behind me are two friendly American couples, a Japanese lady, two Singaporean guys, a couple from Newcastle, and three French travellers.
 ‘This is a typical mix’, says Ian as we head out of the city.
 Ian’s tours carry a maximum of thirteen guests.
 This ensures an intimate and relaxed day out, where it’s possible for everyone to get to know each other with ease.